 You'll love the smooth pumpkin flavor and the perfect amount of sweetness mixed with pumpkin spice that will have your guests asking for more!

-We always serve this pumpkin pie with our Pumpkin Spice Coconut Whipped Cream or Essential Dairy-Free Whipped Cream.
-Both are also, vegan, gluten-free, and allergy-friendly!
+We always serve this pumpkin pie with my Pumpkin Spice Coconut Whipped Cream or Essential Dairy-Free Whipped Cream.
+Both are also vegan, gluten-free, and allergy-friendly!

-For another super-quick variation, try our Healthy Crustless Pumpkin Pie.
-And for more gluten-free and vegan pumpkin treats, you'll love our Homemade Pumpkin Spice Latte, Gluten-Free Fried Pumpkin Donut Holes, Homemade Pumpkin Spice Creamer, and Gluten Free Pumpkin Bread (tested vegan option).
+For another super-quick pumpkin pie variation, check out my Crustless Pumpkin Pie.
+And for more gluten-free and vegan pumpkin treats, check out my Gluten-Free Pumpkin Cinnamon Rolls, Pumpkin Spice Latte, Gluten-Free Fried Pumpkin Donut Holes, Pumpkin Spice Coffee Creamer, Pumpkin Spice Whipped Cream, Pumpkin Chia Pudding, and Gluten Free Pumpkin Bread (tested vegan option).

 How to make it

-The custard filling uses only 7 common ingredients, and is way easier than I would have expected.
+The custard filling of this gluten-free vegan pumpkin pie uses only 7 common ingredients.
 The only ingredient that requires a little prep beforehand is the gluten-free pie crust.
 I found that making my own was the way to go.
-You can find all the ingredient details below the photo!
+You can find all the ingredient details below the photo.

 - Brown Sugar - I love the flavor of brown sugar in this recipe!
 It goes so well with pumpkin.
-Regular granulated white sugar is a fine replacement.
+Regular granulated white sugar or coconut sugar is a fine replacement.

-- Pumpkin Pie Spice - If you don't have any on hand, make your own!
-My Homemade Pumpkin Spice Recipe is perfect for this pie.
-For a little extra spiciness, also add a pinch of ground clove.
+- Pumpkin Pie Spice - If you don't have any on hand, make your own with ground cinnamon, nutmeg, ginger, and allspice!
+My Homemade Pumpkin Spice Recipe is simple and perfect for this pie.
+For a little extra spiciness, also add a pinch of ground cloves.

 - Potato Starch - Potato starch is the most allergy-friendly.
 Corn starch can be substituted one-for-one, but corn is a common allergen.
 Be sure to check with your food-allergic guests if making the swap.

-See the recipe card at the bottom for full ingredients and quantities.
+See the recipe card at the bottom for a full list of ingredients with quantities.

 Variations